Clever-Boy/fired/docs/README.md

 Description
 -----------

-F.I.R.E.D. is a 2D cross-platform games with elements of Action, RPG and Adventure.
+F.I.R.E.D. is a 2D cross-platform game with elements of Action, RPG and Adventure.

 Controls